Frequently Asked Questions

 Q: Where do I go for my Chest X-ray and blood work?

 A: Go to the Victoria General Hospital, 1276 South Park Street, and go to the Business Office in the Centennial Building to pay.
 You will be directed to go to the Dickson Building.
 Click here for map.
+OR you may go to the Dartmouth General Hospital Business Centre to pay, and have the service provided at the Dartmouth General Hospital.
+Click here for map.

 Q: Do I need to bring my Immigration Medical paper form?